AssafHIT/SauceDemoWebsite/README.md

 # SauceDemoWebsite

-This repository contains the HTML and CSS code for a demo website, showcasing my automation project.
+This repository contains my HTML and CSS code for the demo website, showcasing my automation project.

 ## Live Demo